 Inazuma Hurricane by IronBike Garage

 This one is controversial.
 I don’t know if I’m convinced by the profile line.
 The seat and the rear fender.
-And this green color.
+And this green colour.
 But I also really appreciate the “bling bling stance” of the bike.
 Polished elements + these wheels.
-Not my style, but definitely built with passion and an idea that’s quite out of the box.
+Not my style, but built with passion and an idea that’s out of the box.